 For each new code version, a set of tests is used to ensure that the calculation is correct.
 These tests come from previous case studies.
 The convergence and speed of the calculation is the first step of control.
 Main results from the original study are then compared, and significant differences are analyzed.
-These studies are EdF proprietary material.

 Specific tests are performed in the maintenance process when new models are implemented into the code, or when existing models are corrected or improved.
 Those tests are not systematically conducted for new versions, but they are available in case problems arise with the model under study.
-The tests are mentioned in the correction report [Ref.
-15] which is kept for each code correction.
-These reports are EdF proprietary material and not published.